arunendapally/twitter-microservices-example/README.md

 Many existing services that generate lots of revenue are implemented like this, and if this approach meets all requirements, then great!

-However, many developers have discovered problems with approach over the years.
+However, many developers have discovered problems with this approach over the years.
 First off, it's somewhat complex: we are performing multiple queries across multiple tables.
 If our service had different requirements, these aggregations could be much more complex, with grouping and filtering clauses, as well as joins across multiple tables.

 Second, it's expensive: these queries are aggregating a (potentially) large number of rows.
 While I may not have a large number of followers, [Katy Perry has over 90 million](https://twitter.com/katyperry/followers).
 This puts load on the database, increases response latency of our service, and these aggregations are repeated on every request for the same `userId`.